 In 1934 Albany College opened a lower-division extension in Portland.
 Enrollment grew so rapidly on the extension campus that in 1938 the trustees voted to move all operations to Oregon’s urban center.
-They persuaded Morgan Odell, a widely respected scholar of religion and philosophy, to assume the presidency of the institution in 1941.
-The following year, through a gift-sale made possible by the generosity of the Lloyd Frank family, the trustees acquired a tract of 63 acres in Portland’s southwest hills.
+They persuaded Morgan Odell, a widely respected scholar of religion and philosophy, to assume the presidency of the institution in 1942.
+The same year, through a gift-sale made possible by the generosity of the Lloyd Frank family, the trustees acquired a tract of 63 acres in Portland’s southwest hills.
 The deeply forested landscape was home to Fir Acres, a grand estate developed in the 1920s by Lloyd Frank and designed by Herman Brookman.

 Becoming Lewis & Clark

 To mark the transformation made possible by the acquisition of the Frank estate, the trustees sought a new name.
 They unanimously selected Lewis & Clark College as a “symbol of the pioneering spirit that had made and maintained the College,” thereby grounding the future of the institution in a heritage of exploration and discovery.

 The College of Arts and Sciences